Prioritized Information Bottleneck Theoretic Framework with Distributed Online Learning for Edge Video Analytics: Introduction

-However, the integration of edge devices into video analytics also brings in many significant challenges\cite{shao2023task}.
+{A key aspect of video analytics, particularly for Bird's Eye View (BEV) applications, is accurately capturing pedestrian occupancy across multiple camera views\cite{fang2024pacp,hu2024fullscenedomaingeneralizationmultiagent}.
+BEV representations rely on precise spatial context to depict ground-level scenes in order to minimize occlusions, blind spots, and viewpoint discrepancies.
+Pedestrian occupancy data enables reliable identification and localization of individuals within a shared view, refining collaborative perception and enhancing tasks such as detection and prediction in complex, dynamic environments. }However, the integration of edge devices into video analytics also brings in many significant challenges\cite{shao2023task}.
 The computational demands of deep neural network (DNN) models, such as GoogLeNet\cite{al2017deep}, which requires about 1.5 billion operations per image classification, place a substantial burden on the limited processing capacities of edge devices\cite{gao2024localization}.
 Additionally, the outputs from high-resolution cameras increase the communication load.
 For example, a 4K video stream requires up to 18 Gbps of bandwidth to transmit raw video data, potentially overwhelming wireless networks\cite{yaqoob2020survey}.
 Therefore, we need to explore efficient video coding for compressing streamed videos.
-As shown in \mbox{Fig. \ref{fig:traditional-model}}, the traditional compression is to reconstruct streaming frame through efficient entropy coding and motion prediction.
-However, there are still extensive less informative data being processed, wasting communication bandwidth.
+As shown in \mbox{Fig. \ref{fig:traditional-model}}, traditional compression methods reconstruct streaming frames through efficient entropy coding and motion prediction.
+However, there is still a large amount of less informative data being processed, wasting communication bandwidth.
 For instance, if the tasks involve human recognition or positioning, the reconstructed background of each frame might not be useful for the application.